 Moving on to the Results tab provides a 13-item summary report and a Percent PSD Lines versus Tolerance Band (±dB) plot.
 Figure 16 compares the Brand X (upper and left) results with those of the VR8500.
 Note that over 99% of lines of the Brand X controller are within ± 1 dB of the Demand PSD.
 In contrast, only about 92 % of the VR8500 Control PSD Lines are within ±1 dB of the Demand profile.

-In short, the casual observation about figure 12 suggesting a ‘tighter’ control by Brand X is substantiated and numerically quantified.
+In short, the casual observation of Figure 12 suggesting a tighter control by Brand X is substantiated and numerically quantified.
 However, Table 4 tells us that a 120 DOF test should only have 92.4% of its Control PSD lines within ± 1 dB of the Demand.
-While the VR8500 delivered a performance in close agreement with χ2 theory for 120 DOF, the Brand X machine provided that ‘tighter’ spectral picture.
+While the VR8500 delivered a performance in close agreement with χ2 theory for 120 DOF, the Brand X machine provided that tighter spectral picture.
 As statistics theory tells us, either the controller is not honoring the requested DOF setting, or the signal being analyzed is significantly non-Gaussian.
 Either case is a situation worthy of a very serious discussion with the manufacturer!

 Independent Analysis of the Control Signal Time-History